antar/Polls-App/README.md

 #### Third:

 Set up a PHP environment and navigate to the index.php file.
+Important is, that you only need the files in the htdocs folder.
+Grab them and put them on your PHP environment.

 ### Functions